 (iv) Tour guide and employability in the Tourism industry

-Your proficiency in Chinese can make you a tour guide where you will help breach the gap between language and culture for visiting Chinese tourist to India.
+Your proficiency in Chinese can make you a tour guide where you will help breach the gap between language and culture for visiting Chinese tourists to India.
 Working as a tour guide works both ways.
 You can help take a visiting Chinese group on tour around specific locations in India, or you can escort a group of Indian tourists on a visit to China.

 A linguist guide who can speak the language of the client is always going to be the most sought-after.
 A Career in the tourism industry for a language learner is an excellent career idea.